gustavlrsn/freewriter/README.md

 - [ ] fix graph so that it is not cut off
 - [ ] fix graph to not display latest 30 entries, but latest 30 days or whatever
 - [ ] deploy without downtime: https://medium.com/@tyvdh/deploying-production-meteor-in-2017-f2983277e872
+- [ ] validate usernames in backend instead of frontend...